Imashanilupul/Digital-Privacy-Advisor-Expert-System/Readme.md

 - Add tests for any changes to `src/inference_engine.py` and for additional CLIPS files you add.
 - Follow typical Python project conventions: run tests locally, keep commits small, and open PRs for review.

+## License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+You are free to:
+- ✅ Use this project for any purpose (commercial or personal)
+- ✅ Modify and distribute the code
+- ✅ Include it in other projects (open source or proprietary)

+As long as you:
+- 📋 Include a copy of the license and copyright notice
+- ⚠️ Don't hold the authors liable for any issues

 ## Next improvements (ideas)

 - Add `requirements.txt` and `dev-requirements.txt` to pin dependencies.